What is Cholera?

 The cholera vaccine is not routinely recommended for pregnant or breastfeeding women, however risk versus benefit needs to be weighed up by doctor and patient.

 Level of protection

-After a primary course, cholera protection lasts for about 2 years.
+- Two doses of oral cholera vaccine (3 doses for 2-5 years) provides 60-70% protection against severe cholera for up to 2 years.
 Boost with a single oral dose 2-5 years after primary course for cholera protection.
 If more than 5 years have passed the full primary course of two doses is required.